jeffsasaki/wildfire-monitor/README.md

 npm test
 npx cypress run --spec "cypress/e2e/spec.cy.js"
 ```
+Note: API must be running on local for cypress to work.

 ## Technical Approach and Assumptions.
 * Filtering is done on the client side as opposed to using cql_filter param.
 We are doing an initial call to fetch all data.